jmaerte/persistent-homology/index.md

 This is a very important trick we make use of there, because saving the whole matrix at one time, even though it is sparse in general, is already near to impossible for a medium sized filtration.

 The reduced matrix gives us persistent homology which is usually visualized as a barcode or a persistence diagram.
+A barcode plot shows the existence of a homology class to a given point of time in the filtration as a black bar whose length is the persistence of this class.
+We consider a topological feature to be significant if its corresponding persistence bar has an outstanding length.

 Here is one of the Torus example from above:

 ![Torus example](.\Torusexample.png)

-Anyone familiar with the homology of the torus will directly notice it in here even though we started with 100 points sampled from its surface.
+Anyone familiar with the homology of the torus will directly notice it in here even though we started with 1000 points sampled from its surface and chose 100 evenly spreaded .